nehalgala7/Nodejs-concepts/Sprint_2/READM.md

     - Handling connection

 ### Learning Outcomes
-- Basic language constructs of Javascript, NodeJS
+- Basic language constructs of Javascript and NodeJS
 - Understanding of ECMAScript 6 standards
 - APIs with basic CRUD operations & implementation in NodeJS
 - Basics of data-stores with implementation in NodeJS